pingcap/docs-tidb-operator/en/pd-recover.md

 ### Increase the capacity of the PD cluster

-Use the following command to set the value of `spec.pd.replicas` to the desired number of Pods:
+Execute the following command to set the value of `spec.pd.replicas` to the desired number of Pods:

 {{< copyable "shell-regular" >}}